 Of course causes of both bronchial and lung and general inflammation need to be found and worked on via nutrition and lifestyle changes; but that is another blog.

-And by the way, I always warn my patients to no matter how well their breathing feels, to always carry an inhaler, just in case.
+And by the way, though they usually do not need it, I always warn my patients to no matter how well their breathing feels, to always carry an inhaler, just in case.

 © 2010-Dr. Vittoria Repetto